 Ubuntu LTS versions get only major LTS updates for all preinstalled applications such as LibreOffice.
 For frequently updated applications such as Chromium and Mozilla Firefox, there is a program called SRU(Stable Release Updates).

-In the same manner, Ubuntu will provide NVIDIA driver updates under SRU through its repositories knocking out the need to install external PPAs or scripts.
+Similarly, Ubuntu will provide NVIDIA driver updates under SRU through its repositories knocking out the need to install external PPAs or scripts.

 Ubuntu is already testing the updates and will start to release to Ubuntu 18.04 LTS users and has plans to release to Ubuntu 16.04 LTS in the coming future.